nlau77/Code-Wars/README.md

 A collection of practice problems from Codewars.
+Codewars has been great resource to practice various coding problems.
+It has also been useful for learning new methods and ways of thinking by studying the clever and best solutions from other users.